mkudija/mkudija.github.io/reading-notes/_md/2021-12-16-When Money Dies.md

 `(New York: Public Affairs, 1975), 256`

 >This is a moral tale.
 It goes far to prove the revolutionary axiom that if you wish to destroy a nation you must first corrupt its currency.
-This must sound money be the first bastion of society's defense. (xiv)
+Thus must sound money be the first bastion of society's defense. (xiv)

 The history of hyperinflation in Weimar Germany is packed with lessons for us today.
 The central idiot-villain is [[Rudolf Havenstein]] who as head of the autonomous Reichsbank, and dismissing any quantitative theory of money, turned and kept the printing presses on full tilt and sent the currency into a nosedive.